Edinburgh Vaults: History

 The vault rooms, used as storage space and workshops for the South Bridge businesses, operated as intended for a relatively short space of time.
 Construction of the bridge had been rushed and the surface was never sealed against water.
 The vaults began to flood.
 Abandonment of the vaults began as early as 1795.
 With the vaults being gradually abandoned by the businesses on the bridge, the empty rooms were adopted and adapted by new users.
-As the industrial revolution took hold of Britain, the Cowgate area had developed into Edinburgh's slum.
-Slum dwellers took over the vaults and they became a renowned red light district with countless brothels and pubs operating within the abandoned complex.
+As the Industrial Revolution took hold of Britain, the Cowgate area had developed into Edinburgh's slum.
 The vaults also served as additional slum housing for the city’s poor.
 Living conditions were appalling.
 The rooms were cramped, dark and damp.
 There was no sunlight, poorly circulated air, no running water, and no sanitation.
 Many rooms housed families of more than ten people.
 Crimes, including robbery and murder, soon plagued the Vaults.
 The vaults were lighted with fish oil lamps, which combined with the stench of stale waste and chamber pots made the area barely habitable.
 There is no evidence that Burke and Hare, the infamous serial killers who sold corpses to medical schools, used the vaults for their body snatching activities.

 On Saturday 1 July 1815, the Edinburgh Evening Courant reported that: